 It can be argued that if you’ve explained your topic extremely well that Google will automatically understand what keywords best represent your article.

-However, the traditional placement of keywords is much more effective in emphasizing the target keyword in which your article should rank and improve your on-page SEO.
+However, the strategic placement of keywords will emphasize the target keyword in which your article should rank and improve your on-page SEO.

 - Make sure you include your keyword in your title, URL and make sure it occurs at least a few times within your content.

 - Use your keyword within the first paragraph (or 100 words).

 - Enhance your optimization by adding the keyword to the image alt tags.